View Larger Map

 Onuma is best in late spring/early summer before the forest growth gets too dense.
 Wildfowl and other waterbirds such as Grebes and Divers congregate in the many small fishing ports on the eastern side of the peninsula in mid to late winter.

 Access: There are several daily flights to Hakodate Airport from Tokyo as well as one each from Osaka and Nagoya.
-The only scheduled international service is a 3 times a week service to and from Seoul.
+There are also a limited number of international flightsfrom other east Asian countries such as Taiwan.
 Hakodate is also connected to various small airports around Hokkaido.
 There are JR trains to the main regional hub of Sapporo and both train and ferry connections to Aomori in the north of Honshu.
 Both Onuma and Yakumo are on the Hakodate-Sapporo JR line.
-From late 2015 Hakodate will be accessible by bullet train from Tokyo.
+From late 2015 Hakodate is now accessible by bullet train from Tokyo.